smarkets/marge-bot/README.md

 Reviewed-by: A. Reviewer <a.reviewer@example.com>
 ```

-All existing `Reviewed-by:` tags on commits in the branch will be stripped.
+All existing `Reviewed-by:` trailers on commits in the branch will be stripped.
 This
 feature requires marge to run with admin privileges due to a peculiarity of the
 GitLab API: only admin users can obtain email addresses of other users, even
 ones explicitly declared as public (strangely this limitation is particular to
 email, Skype handles etc. are visible to everyone).

-If you pass `--add-tested` the final commit in a PR will be tagged with
+If you pass `--add-tested` the final commit message in a PR will be tagged with
-`Tested-by: marge-bot <$MERGE_REQUEST_URL>`.
-This can be very useful for two
+`Tested-by: marge-bot <$MERGE_REQUEST_URL>` trailer.
+This can be very useful for
-reasons:
+two reasons:

 1. Seeing where stuff "came from" in a rebase-based workflow
 2. Knowing that a commit has been tested, which is e.g. important for bisection
    so you can easily and automatically `git bisect --skip` untested commits.

-Additionally, by using `--add-part-of`, all commits will be tagged with a link
+Additionally, by using `--add-part-of`, all commit messages will be tagged with
-to the merge request on which they were merged.
-This is useful, for example,
+a `Part-of: <$MERGE_REQUEST_URL>` trailer to the merge request on which they
+were merged.
+This is useful, for example, to go from a commit shown in `git
-to go from a commit shown in `git blame` to the merge request on which it was
+blame` to the merge request on which it was introduced or to easily revert a all
-introduced.
+commits introduced by a single Merge Request when using a fast-forward/rebase
+based merge workflow.

 ## Impersonating approvers
 If you want a full audit trail, you will configure Gitlab